-Author/Year/ Country/Study Design/N Methods Outcome Ustinova et al. (2014) USA Pre-Post N=30 Population: TBI; Mean Age=30.6 yr; Gender: Male=10, Female=5; Mean Time Post Injury=6.1 yr.
-Intervention: Participants had completed physical therapy previously and had reached a plateau.
-All participants received virtual reality (VR) therapy which was a series of VR games that re-trained whole-body coordination, posture, and gait.
+Author Year Country Research Design PEDro Sample Size Methods Outcome N=30 (VR) therapy which was a series of VR games that re-trained whole-body coordination, posture, and gait.
 All games allowed for advancement into more difficult levels.
-Therapy was a total of 15 sessions, each 50-55 min (typically 2-3 sessions/wk, over 5-6 wk).
+Therapy was a total of 15 sessions, each 50-55 min (typically 2-3 sessions/wk, over 5-6wk).
 Outcome Measure: Berg Balance Scale (BBS), Functional Gait Assessment (FGA), Functional Reaching Test (FRT).
-1. 2.
-3. BBS scores increased by a mean of 4.5 points (45.6±5.15 to 50.2±4.4, p<0.01).
-FGA scores improved by a mean of 4.6 points (20.3±5.6 to 24.9±4.6, p<0.05).
-FRT scores increased by a mean reaching distance of 2.3 inches (12.5±2.3 to 14.8±2.3, p<0.01).
+3. FRT scores increased by a mean reaching distance of 2.3 inches (12.5±2.3 to 14.8±2.3, p<0.01).
 Schafer & Ustinova (2013) USA Prospective Controlled Trial N=30 Population: TBI=15, Healthy Controls=15.
-TBI Group (n=15) : Mean Age=35.3 yr; Gender: Male=6, Female=9; Mean Time Post Injury=6.6 yr; Control Group (n=15) : Mean Age=33.4 yr; Gender: Male=7, Female=8.
+TBI Group (n=15) : Mean Age=35.3yr; Gender: Male=6, Female=9; Mean Time Post Injury=6.6 yr; Control Group (n=15) : Mean Age=33.4yr; Gender: Male=7, Female=8.
 Intervention: Participants completed reach activities in a physical environment (PE; reach to the farthest point possible) and a virtual environment (VE; touching furthest flower seen on the screen with hand avatar).
 VE touches were done from 50° and 10° angles.
-In 1.
-2. 3.
-4. The control group showed greater endpoint displacement amplitude (p<0.01) and COM displacement (p<0.01) than the TBI group.
+In each setting, three reaches were completed with the dominant hand.
+Outcome measure: Centre of Mass (COM) Displacement, Endpoint Displacement Amplitude, Movement Time, Peak Velocity.
+1. 2.
+3. 4.
+The control group showed greater endpoint displacement amplitude (p<0.01) and COM displacement (p<0.01) than the TBI group.
 Reaches were performed more slowly among participants with TBI, but the difference between groups was not significant (p>0.05).
 Reaching amplitude was ~9% further for both groups in the VE than the PE (p<0.05).
 For both groups, reaches were farther in the PE after performing in the VE.
 The TBI group increased their reach by ~5% (p<0.05).